yuzuha48/WanderGuide/README.md

 # WanderGuide ✈️

-Because I love traveling, I decided to create a travel itinerary sharing social media platform where people can create and view itineraries for various places!
+Since I love traveling, I decided to create a travel itinerary sharing social media platform where people can create and view itineraries for various places!

 Users can:
 - 🔍 search for itineraries based on location